english-blog/english-blog.github.io/_posts/2013-09-04-my-experience-with-dhyanalinga.md

 There are volunteers everywhere to guide you to the places and to answer your questions.
 The old volunteer in front of this temple, explained that this is the feminine form of Lingam.
 You can worship Linga Bhairavi as you would do to other Hindu gods.
 There are requests made to her, in exchange for flowers and poojas.
 A typical Hindu establishment.
 I seriously do not see a need for this temple inside a meditation place.

 I saw a lot of foreigners in saffron dresses doing poojas, offering flowers, doing meditations etc. A typical scene in any Ashram.
 She offered me Neem Leaves and Lilly flowers inside the temple.
 I was suppose to eat the Neem Leaves.
 It was the bitter than the Bitter Gourd.
 Luckily they sold *Pasiparuppu Payasam* just outside the temple for Rs.
-10. With the help of the payasam, I could eat three neem leaves.
+10. With the help of the payasam, I could eat three Neem leaves.
 Even though we knew the benefits of Neem leaves, this is my first successful attempt in eating them.
 I was proud !.

 ### Nandhi

 <img style="clear: right; float: right; margin-bottom: 1em; margin-left: 1em;"
 src="{{site.url}}/img/Dhyanalinga-Nandi.jpg"/>

 We saw a small beautiful artificial pond with Lillies and Goldfishes, on the way to Dhyanalinga and spent some time walking around the pond, watching the flowers and fishes.
 It was good.
-A big 15 foot Nandi interrupted us on Dhyanalinga's entrance.
+A big 15 foot Nandhi interrupted us on Dhyanalinga's entrance.
 Its made up of a metal alloy, filled with herbs inside, consecrated by a ceremony.
 It was painted in pitch black color and looks majestic than the Charging Bull in front of Newyork Stock Exchange.We were not allowed to touch or climb the Nandhi.

 ### Sarva Tharma Sthamba